Polymeowial/american-option-valuation/README.md

 ## Notebook Summary
-Below is the summary for each part in LSM.ipynb
+Below is the summary for each part in the file LSM.ipynb

-- Part A: Importing functions and modules for the project.
+**Part A:** Import necessary functions and modules used throughout the project.

-- Part B: Visualizing MFST daily closing price
+**Part B:** Visualize the daily closing prices of MFST stock.

-- Part C: The code for LSM method <br>
+**Part C:** The code for LSM method <br>
-  The LSM_Put() function implements the core LSM algorithm, while the other functions serve as helper functions.
+  The LSM_Put() function implements the core LSM algorithm and other functions in this part serve as helper functions.

-- Part D: Estimating 2 parameters, volatility ``sigma`` and risk-free rate ``r``, for the GBM model of stock price. <br>
+**Part D:** Using visualization and some statistical tests to check whether stock price follow the assumption of GBM model.

+**Part E:** Estimate key parameters for the GBM model: <br>
-``sigma`` is estimated using the sample standard deviation on log returns. <br>
+- Volatility ``sigma`` is estimated using the sample standard deviation on log returns. <br>
-``r`` is estimated using the 4-week T-bills obtained from FRED.
+- Risk-free rate ``r`` is estimated using the 4-week T-bills obtained from FRED (Federal Reserve Economic Data).

-- Part E: Comparing the observed market value with alues obtained from LSM. <br>
+**Part F:** Covergence test <br>
+Apply the converegence test to determine the optimal number of basis functions.

+**Part G:** Empirical results <br>
+1. Compares the valuations obtained from LSm with the observed market prices for in-the-money American puts. <br>
-In-the-money puts is collected from Yahoo finance on May 14th 2025.
-These observed values is then compared to the values obtained from LSM.
+(observed data is collected from Yahoo Finance on May 14, 2025)

+2. Assesses sensitivity of the LSM valuation to changes in volatility ``sigma``.

-- Part F: Exploring the difference between European put and American put (obtained from LSM method) at different strike prices for a short term maturity (15 days) and a longer term maturity (1 year)
+3. Explore the pricing difference between European and American puts (valued using the LSM method) across a range of strike prices, for both short-term (15-day) and long-term (1-year) maturities.